KittiKovacs/Quahog_Bulletin-MS3/README.md

 - Allow users to delete their account.

-- Allow Admin to manage users and posts.
+- Allow Admin to manage users and posts and delete categories.

 - Add pagination.